 Every day we spend hours and hours in front of our screens.
-When we are not working, we are watching TV series and movies, emails, social networks, or playing video games.
-We will explain the risks of spending too much time in front of screens and give you some tips on how to protect yourself.
+When not working, we watch TV series and movies, emails, social networks, or play video games.
+We will explain the risks of spending too much time in front of screens and give you tips on protecting yourself.

 What are the risks?

 The blue light emanating from your computer screen, mobile phone, or tablet is intended to allow you to see precisely what is happening on it.
 The problem is that, at the same time, this light leads to several issues.

 Firstly, the light "tricks" your brain into thinking that it's daytime even when it's nighttime.
 For this reason, many people who look at the screen until the very moment they get into bed and close their eyes, have serious difficulties falling asleep.